-As someone who’s been happily married for over a decade, I know how big the commitment is that you’re going to make to each other.
-It’s going to bring a new dimension of happiness and mutual support to your lives.
+As someone who’s been happily married for over a decade, I know how big the commitment is that you’re making to each other.
+It brings a new dimension of happiness and mutual support to your lives.

 Rachel, my wife, is a freelance writer and editor.
 She runs one of the top 10 interior design blogs in Britain, Fresh Design Blog, and is expert at crochet, Jewellery-making and all sorts of other crafts.